ibm-cloud-docs/discovery-data/pricing-plans.md

 - Up to 40 collections
 - Up to 10MB document size
 - Up to 3 custom Watson Knowledge Studio machine learning models
+- Up to 3 advanced rules learning models
 - Up to 40 custom fields for Smart Document Understanding model and model import and export
 - Up to 20 custom dictionaries
 - Up to 20 custom pattern extraction models
 - Up to 20 custom regular expression models
+- Up to 20 custom text classification models
+- Up to 20 custom document classification models

+## Enterprise
+{: #enterpriseplan}

+Scale and secure your Discovery application with enterprise-grade support and performance and address more use cases including contract analysis and content mining to explore insights across documents.

+### What's included
+{: #enterpriseplan-features}

+For subscription accounts, the monthly fee per instance is $5,000.

+The plan includes the following features:

+- 100,000 documents per month ($5 for every additional 1,000 documents per month)
+- 100,000 queries per month ($5 for every additional 1,000 queries per month)
+- Up to 5 queries per second
+- Everything that's available in Plus
+- Content Intelligence
+- Content Mining
+- Document classification

+### Artifact limits
+{: #enterpriseplan-limits}

+- Unlimited queries per month
+- Unlimited documents per month
+- Up to 100 projects
+- Up to 300 collections
+- Up to 10 MB document size
+- Up to 10 custom Watson Knowledge Studio machine learning models
+- Up to 100 custom fields for Smart Document Understanding model and model import and export
+- Up to 100 custom dictionaries
+- Up to 100 custom pattern extraction models
+- Up to 100 custom regular expression models
 - Up to 20 custom text classification models

 ## Premium